dionisvl/my.laravel.blog/DOCKER.md

 - you need to have nginx installed on your parent system, but not in running mode so as not to occupy port 80.
 - `cd /var/www/phpqa.ru`
-- `docker-compose up --build --remove-orphans` - for Debug mode!
+- `docker compose up --build --remove-orphans` - for Debug mode!
-- after any changes in Nginx config, you need to restart docker container: `docker-compose restart gateway`
+- after any changes in Nginx config, you need to restart docker container: `docker compose restart gateway`

 #### Optional: